rha930/ncaa_ml/README.md

 # NCAA_ML

-ncaa_ml is a fun project that uses KenPom data to generate March Madness brackets using gaussian naive bayes models.
+ncaa_ml is a fun project that uses KenPom data to generate March Madness brackets using GNB, RF models.

 - the main `ncaa_ml.py` runs a specified number of simulations.
 - choose one to fill out your bracket with.